ju-c/stars/README.md

 ## Python

+- [guettli/django-htmx-fun](https://github.com/guettli/django-htmx-fun) - A small Django application to advertise the fun htmx can bring you
 - [tiangolo/full-stack-fastapi-postgresql](https://github.com/tiangolo/full-stack-fastapi-postgresql) - Full stack, modern web application generator.
 Using FastAPI, PostgreSQL as database, Docker, automatic HTTPS and more.
 - [wagtail/django-modelcluster](https://github.com/wagtail/django-modelcluster) - Django extension to allow working with 'clusters' of models as a single unit, independently of the database
 - [joseferben/schablone](https://github.com/joseferben/schablone) - A Django starter template optimized for simplicity